A Feature Documentary

 Siberia & Altai

-Genetic markers connect Central Asian populations to the first Americans — a trail written in DNA across 20,000 years.
+Genetic markers connect Central Asian populations to the first Americans across 20,000 years.

 The Crossing